Education

 Retirement needn’t mean giving up work entirely.
 The Work Bonus allows pensioners to earn employment income without reducing their pension.

-• Work Bonus Accumulation: The first $300 of employment income earned each fortnight is excluded from the income test.
-If you earn less, the unused portion is added to an 'income bank' (up to $11,800), which can later offset higher earnings, giving you flexibility to pursue short-term or casual work without impacting your pension.
+Work Bonus Accumulation: The first $300 of employment income earned each fortnight is excluded from the income test.
+If you earn less, the unused portion is added to an income bank (up to $11,800), which can later offset higher earnings.

 Book a chat with Sonia